Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

 FAQs

 While you may be able to root aloe vera cuttings in water, it’s not the ideal method to use because they will likely rot.
-For the best results, I highly recommend rooting them in a sandy, porous medium rather than water.
+So I highly recommend putting them in a sandy, porous medium rather than water.

-Yes, you can cut a stem of aloe vera and replant it.
-This will work best when the stem contains several root nodes, and you allow it to cure before replanting it.
+Yes, you can cut a stem of your aloe vera and replant it, though I don’t recommend breaking it off.
+The stem should have several nodes or a few starter roots on it, and you need to allow the wound to cure before replanting it.

 Rooting aloe vera cuttings is easy once you get the hang of it.
 It’s the fastest way to multiply yours to get a large plant, and also a great way to save a leggy one.